DTHNr/Rock-Paper-Scissor-Game/README.md

-This is a simple rock and paper game using functions and nested if/else
+This is a simple rock, paper, scissor game using functions and nested if/else